Achieving a balanced, centred and governed mind so you’re not ruled by the instability of emotion

 Your intuition will always try to reveal to you the parts of which you are unconscious.

 Think of when you were infatuated with someone, only to discover things about them that you may not like.
 As a result, you are likely to have grounded yourself to get back into balance so you could liberate yourself from the attachment.
 Anything that you infatuate with will occupy space and time in your mind and run you.

 The same principle applies when you feel resentful and are conscious of the downsides and unconscious of the upsides.
 As a result, you might be subjectively biased away from it with an instinct to avoid it at all costs.
 Your intuition may then try to reveal more positives and upsides to bring you back into balance.

 The second you have an imbalanced, irrational or emotional state, it would be wise to see it as a feedback mechanism to let you know that you are not seeing things as they actually are.
 Instead, you are likely to be only seeing the parts that are fragmented and irrational and incomplete.

 Let’s say that you met somebody that you didn’t have a great experience with.
 Later, you may then meet someone else who reminds you of this person – perhaps their facial expressions, mannerisms or how they dress.
 This association could trigger feelings of distrust, an emotional response of avoidance, or perhaps even a gut feeling that you just don’t trust them.
-These emotions that seemingly appear out of nowhere are likely the result of an imbalance of subconsciously stored information.
+These emotions that seemingly appear out of nowhere are likely the result of an imbalance of subconsciously stored information in your mind.

 The moment your mind is balanced, you are most likely to enter into a secondary state called the transcendent mind.